tpemartin/113-1-R/AI.md

 ## Taiwan date

 When ask to parse Taiwan date, first extract the year digits from the date, then convert it to numeric and plus 1911, then saved the value in a new column named `western_year`.
-Then replace Taiwan year in Taiwan date with the value from `western_year` column.
+Then replace Taiwan year in Taiwan date with the value from `western_year` column before parsing it into date class.

 glimpse(student_data$統計期)